Easonluoyuchen/OKX-Grid-Trading-Bot/README.md

 Then open http://localhost:8501 in your browser.

-**Workflow**
+-**Workflow**
   -Configure .env and config.local.yml.
   -Run the bot.
   -Grid orders are placed (and optional init position).
   -Open the UI.
   -Monitor PnL, equity, and orders.
   -Control via UI commands.